Luther was the representative for Minnesota’s 6th congressional district and was a Democrat. He served from 1995 to 2002.

 - H.R.
 127 (107th): To limit the total number of political appointees in the executive branch …

 From Jan 1995 to Nov 2002, Luther missed 116 of 4,737 roll call votes, which is 2.4%.
-This is better than the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
+This is on par with the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: